pic

 Gotcha 5: Variables as Default Values of Keyword Arguments

-Functions accept positional and keyword arguments.
-In the particular case that functions are defined with keyword arguments, it's possible to assign default values.
-However, when these default values are specified through variables rather than literal values, a type instability is introduced.
-The reason is that the variable is then treated as a global variable.
+Functions accept both positional and keyword arguments.
+The possibility of keyword arguments in particular allows the user to assign default values.
+If these default values are set through variables rather than literal values, a type instability will be introduced.
+The reason is that such variables will be treated as global variables.

 foo(; x) = x